Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/editor-view/word-wrap.md

 By default, wrapped lines are indented by a configurable amount, relative to their primary line's indentation.
 The [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[WrappedLineIndentAmount](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.WrappedLineIndentAmount) property is what determines the indent amount of wrapped lines.

 A value of `2` (the default) will indent wrapped lines to the original indent level of the primary line, plus `2` additional character widths.
 A value of `0` will indent wrapped lines to the original indent level of the primary line.
-A value of `-1` will not indent wrapped lines at all, and will simply align them to the left edge of the view.
+A value of `-1` will not indent wrapped lines at all and will simply align them to the left edge of the view.

 The indent amount may be limited or altogether disabled if there is not enough available width in the view to support proper indentation.